Viscous heat backflow and temperature resonances in extreme thermal conductors: Influence of geometry and boundary conditions on backflow

-We show in Fig.~\ref{fig:PRX} that, in analogy to standard fluid-dynamics, no-slip boundary conditions (panel \textbf{a}, also discussed in Ref.~\cite{Simoncelli2020}) yield a Poiseuille-like heat-flow profile.
-In contrast, using slipping boundaries yield much weaker (negligible) variations of the heat-flux profile (panel \textbf{b}).
+First, we discuss the numerical techniques used to simulate different boundary conditions for the drift velocity.
+Specifically, in order to model boundary conditions different from no-slip ($\bm{u}{=}\bm{0}$ at the boundary), which correspond to boundaries that are completely dissipating the crystal momentum, we introduce a "lubrication layer" \cite{bocquetFlowBoundaryConditions2007}, i.e. a region in proximity of the actual boundary in which the shear and rotational viscosity are reduced as discussed by Eq.~(\ref{eq:slip_length}) in the end note.
+We show in Fig.~\ref{fig:PRX} that, in analogy to standard fluid-dynamics, no-slip BCs (panel \textbf{a}, also discussed in Ref.~\cite{Simoncelli2020}) yield a Poiseuille-like heat-flow profile.
+In contrast, using frictionless (infinite slip length) boundaries yield much weaker variations of the heat-flux profile (panel \textbf{b}).
 The lubrication-layer approach is particularly advantageous from a numerical viewpoint.
-In fact, in standard solvers such as \textit{Wolfram Mathematica}, implementing perfectly slipping boundary conditions is straightforward in simple geometries such as that in Fig.~\ref{fig:PRX}, where the Cartesian components of the drift velocity are always aligned or orthogonal to the boundaries.
-However, in complex geometries such as that in Fig.~\ref{fig:1_vortex}, it is not possible to find a coordinate system which is always aligned or orthogonal to the boundaries, rendering the numerical implementation of the slipping boundary conditions much more complex.
-We show in Fig.~\ref{fig:PRX}\textbf{c)} that by choosing a sufficiently small LLW, and a sufficiently large value for the viscosity reduction factor ($F=10^{4}$), one obtains practically indistinguishable results by using the lubrication layer or the exact slipping boundary conditions.
+In fact, in standard solvers such as \textit{Wolfram Mathematica}, implementing frictionless (i.e., perfectly slipping with infinite slip length) BCs is straightforward in simple geometries such as that in Fig.~\ref{fig:PRX}, where the Cartesian components of the drift velocity are always aligned or orthogonal to the boundaries.
+However, in complex geometries such as that in Fig.~\ref{fig:1_vortex}, it is not possible to find a coordinate system which is always aligned or orthogonal to the boundaries, rendering the numerical implementation of the frictionless BCs much more complex.
+We show in Fig.~\ref{fig:PRX}\textbf{c)} that by choosing a sufficiently small lubrication layer width (LLW=0.002 $\mu m$), and setting the shear and rotational viscosity components to zero in the lubrication layer, one obtains practically indistinguishable results by using the lubrication layer or Mathematica's Cartesian frictionless BCs.

-Thus, the test reported in Fig.~\ref{fig:PRX} justifies the usage of the lubrication layer to simulate slipping boundary conditions in a numerically affordable way.
-Such an approach has been used to model the complex geometry shown in Fig.~\ref{fig:1_vortex}, in particular we chose a LLW=0.1 $\mu m$ and a viscosity reduction factor $F=1000$ for the lubrication layer.
-We conclude by noting that in Fig.~\ref{fig:PRX} \textbf{a)} and \textbf{b)} the area where viscosity assumes the physical value has exactly the same size.
+Thus, the test in Fig.~\ref{fig:PRX} justifies the use of the lubrication layer to simulate frictionless or partially slipping BCs in complex geometries such as the one shown in Fig.~\ref{fig:1_vortex}, which we discuss in detail in the next section.